rtmigo/markov_walk/README.md

 For example, the probability to get from point 3 to point 4 is 0.7, and the probability to get from same point 3 to 2 is 0.3.

-In other words, it is like a Markov chain: states are points; transitions are possible only between neighboring states; all transition probabilities are known.
+In other words, it is a Markov chain: states are points; transitions are possible only between neighboring states; all transition probabilities are known.

 Suppose the motion begins at point 3.
 How can we calculate the probability that we will get to point 7